 The Independent Directors are fully kept informed of the Company's business activities in all areas.
-A separate Meeting of Independent Directors was held on 23 February 2021 in which the Independent Directors reviewed the performance of (i) non-Independent Directors, (ii) the Board as a whole and iii) Chairperson of the Company for the year under review.
+A separate Meeting of Independent Directors was held on 22 February 2022 in which the Independent Directors reviewed the performance of (i) non-Independent Directors, (ii) the Board as a whole and iii) Chairperson of the Company for the year under review.

 They also assessed the quality, quantity and timeliness of flow of information between the Company's Management and the Board that are necessary for the Directors to effectively and reasonably perform their duties.
-Independent Directors expressed their satisfaction on the working of the Company, Board deliberation and contribution of the Chairman and other Directors in discharge of their duties.
+Independent Directors expressed their satisfaction on the working of the Company, Board deliberation and contribution of the Chairman and other Directors in the growth of the Company.
 All the Independent Directors were present at the Meeting.

-Composition of Board of Directors, Audit Committee, Nomination & Remuneration Committee
+Composition of Audit Committee and Nomination & Remuneration Committee